 Set Yourself Up for Better Sleep

 A good night’s sleep can help you feel like you’re on vacation every day.
-The Alen BreatheSmart45i HEPA air purifier has been scientifically proven to improve sleep, as it cleans the air of mold, odors, and allergens, allowing users to breathe better and sleep more deeply.
+The Alen BreatheSmart HEPA air purifiers have been scientifically proven to improve sleep, as it cleans the air of mold, odors, and allergens, allowing users to breathe better and sleep more deeply.

 AcousticSheep SleepPhones can help light sleepers make it through the night uninterrupted, by playing white noise through a comfortable headband you can sleep on.

 A good pair of blackout blinds will recreate that totally dark hotel room feel, letting you sleep in past sunrise on your staycation.

 If your favorite part about vacation is being unreachable, recreate it at home.
 Turn off your Wi-Fi, put your phone on airplane mode, and enjoy being off the internet.
 Put down your phone and pick up a book.
 The new Kindle Oasis is designed to be feel just like reading a real book, thanks to an adjustable warm light setting, page turn buttons, and e-ink technology.

 One of the best parts of staying at a hotel is having someone else do all the cleaning on a daily basis, but you can get (some of) the same effect at home without hiring a cleaner.
 A robot vacuum can keep your floors perfectly swept without you having to lift a finger, and some models even offer mopping features as well.

 More from SmarterTravel: